-Businesses which supply packaging materials or packaged goods to customers are “handling” packaging.
+Businesses that supply packaging materials or packaged goods to customers are “handling” packaging.
 These “producers” include manufacturers of packaging materials, large retailers and businesses which supply goods via the internet.
 Obligated producers must arrange for a certain tonnage of packaging to be recycled on their behalf.

-The easiest way to comply with the Regulations is through membership of a compliance scheme which recycles packaging on behalf of its members.
+The easiest way to comply with the regulations is through membership of a compliance scheme which recycles packaging on behalf of its members.
 It is also possible for producers to register individually rather than join a scheme.